-If you tell a car detailer that it’s just another term for car valeter or cleaner, there’s a chance that you’ve just lost any potential for making friends … car detailing is almost a science, certainly an art and one that when mastered, will make anything look better than original.
+If you tell a car detailer that it’s just another term for a car cleaner, there’s a chance that you’ve just lost any potential for making friends.
+Car detailing is almost a science.
+Certainly an art form.
+And one that when mastered, will make anything look better than the original.

-And, detailing is something that needs to be mastered.
-You can’t just pick up a few supplies and have at it … you need an understanding of what’s involved, what’s the best way to do jobs, and even knowing the full car detail cost is handy … you could be saving yourself hundreds, if not thousands of dollars by detailing your own car.
+Detailing is something that needs to be mastered.
+You can’t just pick up a few supplies and have at it.
+You need an understanding of what’s involved.
+Also, you need to know what’s the best way to do jobs.
+And even knowing the full car detail cost is handy.
+You could be saving yourself hundreds, if not thousands of dollars by detailing your own car.

 A brief history

 Car ‘detailing’ only really became a well-known thing in the last two decades or so.
 Up until then, it was all bundled up under car valeting.
 The difference is that one would be a basic clean and polish job.
 The other being a full going over that would cost a few hundred bucks.
 It was really down to how much you wanted to pay.